ronilan/rusticon/From_Crumbicon_to_Rusticon.md

 # From Crumbicon to Rusticon

 Rusticon is a Rust-based port of [Crumbicon](https://github.com/ronilan/crumbicon), originally written in the [Crumb programming language](https://github.com/liam-ilan/crumb).
-It replicates the same functionality and user experience—and then extends it a little.
+It replicates the same functionality and user experience (and then extends it a little).

 <p align=center><img src="./media/crumbicon-to-rusticon.png" alt="banner" width="640" style="border: 1px solid #999; border-radius: 5px"/></p>